 How to Pick the Right Kind of Fishing Line

-Professional anglers from around the country weigh in on what kind of line they choose and why
+Professional anglers from around the country weigh in on their favorite fishing lines

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 Hundreds of different fishing line types, brands, sizes, diameters, properties, and strengths (pound tests) can make selecting one difficult.
 But fishing line can be broken down logically according to its applications to certain types of fishing.
 Each line type has specific properties that enable anglers to achieve varying goals in their sport.

 Identifying the target species, fishing style, habitat, lures and baits, and the skill of the angler all have bearing in choosing the best line for the job.
 From trolling spoons for oversized pike and steelhead to deep jigging leadheads for walleyes and smallmouths, to working top-water frogs or spinner-baits for bass, there’s a specific kind of line to help anglers get the best results.
 There are three major types of fishing line employed today: monofilament, braid, and fluorocarbon.

 Monofilament has been the standard line for millions of anglers for over half a century.
 Even today, inexpensive mono offers excellent value.
 It casts well with spinning or plug tackle and is easy to handle and tie knots with.

 Because mono stretches under pressure, it can be very forgiving when you’re fighting a large fish.
 However, it takes a solid hook set with mono to drive hooks deep in fish, or into hard-mouthed fish like muskies.
 Mono is softer than fluorocarbon, and some anglers believe it’s more forgiving of abrasions than fluorocarbon line because mono “gives” rather than chaffs when contacting cover.
 However, some fisherman say fluorocarbon is better at abrasion resistance because it’s hard compared to limper monofilament.